JoshMcguigan/shell_completion/README.md

 }
 ```

-A more advanced example is available in `src/bin/cargo_completions.rs`.
-To try it out, run `cargo install --force --path . && complete -C _cargo_completions cargo`, then type `cargo run --<TAB>` in the same shell.
+A more advanced example is available in the `cargo_completion` crate within this workspace.
+To try it out, run `cargo install --force --path cargo_completion/ && complete -C _cargo_completion cargo`, then type `cargo run --<TAB>` in the same shell.

 The `complete` command registered our shell completion script for `cargo`.
 Note that `complete` commands do not persist (they are only active in the shell where you run `complete`), so if you want to use a completion long term you'll want to add the `complete` command to your `~/.bash_profile`.